 The best thing about the Project Catalyst is that the apps built incorporating the principle of this approach can easily sync across multiple iOS and macOS devices while sharing and accommodating the same information.

-Earlier, both macOS and iOS apps used to be conceptualised and built with the different objectives involving a variety of different tools.
+Earlier, both macOS and iOS apps used to be conceptualized and built with the different objectives involving a variety of different tools.
 The effort of Project Catalyst is to bring together these different elements into a single ecosystem with a consolidated effort.
 This obviously means, thanks to Project Catalyst now third-party developers will have access to completely new Xcode development kit for building these universal apps for multiple platforms.

 Project Catalyst has been first unveiled in the 2018 chapter of the WWDC 2018 and at that time it was referred to as Project Marzipan.
 Though the name could be sounded funnier for many years as we have been familiar with the name of sweets for mainly Android versions.
 In that respect Project Catalyst as a name sounds more professional and result-driven.